 Volunteering is one of the best ways to connect with your community, and there are always plenty of opportunities to get involved.
 For instance, a chef could raffle free cooking classes to support a fundraiser, or a fitness studio could provide free exercise classes as part of a health fair.
-Volunteering is more important than ever as local governments start to ease pandemic restrictions and charitable organisations try to rebuild after a particularly challenging year.
+Volunteering is more important than ever as local governments start to ease pandemic restrictions and charitable organizations try to rebuild after a particularly challenging year.
 Plus, volunteering is a great way for your business to reconnect with community partners and other businesses.
-Also be sure to promote the good things these organisations are doing — and how your company is pitching in to help — across all of your social media channels, website, blog, and more.
+Also be sure to promote the good things these organizations are doing — and how your company is pitching in to help — across all of your social media channels, website, blog, and more.

 Additional Local Marketing Ideas

 As mentioned above, there are numerous local area marketing tactics that small businesses and marketers can add to their marketing plans to reach local audiences and increase foot traffic right away.
 Some of these additional marketing tools and tactics include: